Unstructured-IO/unstructured/Ingest.md

     PYTHONPATH=. python examples/ingest/s3-small-batch/main.py --s3-url s3://utic-dev-tech-fixtures/small-pdf-set/ --anonymous

-    # Note the --anonymous simply means not to use local AWS credentials
+    # Note: the --anonymous flag indicates not to provide AWS credentials, needed
+    # for the boto3 lib. remove this flag when local AWS credentials are required.

 This utility is ready to use with any s3 prefix!